Infinite-Dimensional Feature Interaction: Related Work

 \textbf{Interactions in Neural Networks.} Interaction in neural networks has undergone a long period of change.
 During the evolution from AlexNet~\cite{krizhevsky2012imagenet} to ResNet~\cite{he2016deep}, the model has for long followed the principle of summing the weighted pixels at each position in the layer-by-layer feature iteration.
 And then, as the potential of the attention mechanism was realized, model development is towards an element-wise multiplication way.
 This trend is punctuated by the emergence of models such as Non-Local~\cite{wang2018non}, Transformer~\cite{vaswani2017attention}, and ViT~\cite{dosovitskiy2020image}.
 Recent insights suggest that the crux of the attention mechanism lies in high-order information interactions, rather than the mechanism of "Attention" itself~\cite{bai2021attentions,rao2022hornet,xu2024quadranet}.
 This revelation has spurred the development of innovative neural network architectures.
 For example, HorNet~\cite{rao2022hornet}, QuadraNet~\cite{xu2023quadranet} and MogaNet~\cite{li2022efficient} examines high-order models from the perspective of spatial interactions through multiplication-integrated architecture design.
 However, limited by the support of existing deep learning platforms such as Pytorch~\cite{paszke2019pytorch}, few attempts have been made to extend the model's feature interaction to an ultra-high dimensional situation through the kernel method for more potential.

-\textbf{Kernel Method in Neural Networks.} The fundamentals of kernel methods are well-studied in traditional ML domains like support vector machines \cite{scholkopf1998} but they are less used in neural architectures.
+\textbf{Kernel Methods in Neural Networks.} The fundamentals of kernel methods are well-studied in traditional ML domains like support vector machines \cite{scholkopf1998} but they are less used in neural architectures.
 Early extensions to deep learning through the kernelized perceptron \cite{cho2009} have improved the performance but mainly in shallow neural networks.
 Recent advancements include the development of Convolutional Kernel Networks (CKN) \cite{mairal2014}, which merge CNNs' robust feature learning with kernel stability.
 This approach offers a theoretical foundation for deep learning's application in structured data.
 Additionally, the introduction of Kervolutional Neural Networks \cite{chen2019} replaces traditional convolution in CNNs with kernel-based operations to enhance feature extraction without excessive computational costs.
 The combination of Gaussian processes with neural networks to create Deep Kernel Learning \cite{wilson2016} adjusts model complexity based on data while maintaining Bayesian inference.
+The neural tangent kernel (NTK)~\cite{jacot2018neural} framework establishes a direct connection between infinitely wide neural networks at initialization and kernel methods.
+Specifically, NTK shows that as the width grows, the network's training dynamics can be described by a kernel function, linking the neural network's behavior to that of kernel methods.
+Random features~\cite{rahimi2007random} provide an efficient approximation to the feature mappings used in kernel methods.
+By random projections, one can approximate the inner product defined by a kernel function, making it feasible to apply kernel methods~\cite{hashemi2023generalization,bach2008exploring}.

 Despite these innovations, a significant limitation remains: Although these methods expand the feature representation space, they fail to scale up the feature interaction space, limiting the network to aggregate information in a superposition manner.
 As a result, these methods also fall short of potential feature interactions and thus are incapable of handling complex data correlations and functionalities.